chordak/demo/README.md

 - backspace is bound to the caps lock key

 ### tips:
-- curl your fingers (in towards palm) slightly more than usual
+- curl your fingers (in towards palm) slightly more than your usual typing position
 - keep your wrist steady while typing (don't roll your wrist)
   + you can use your right hand to hold your wrist steady while you get used to chording